-Backlog reflects revenues still to be recognized under contracted or committed installation and replacement project work, and under service agreements.
+Backlog reflects revenues still to be recognized under contracted or committed installation and replacement project work.
 Project work generally lasts less than one year.
-Service work and short duration projects are generally billed as performed and therefore do not flow through backlog.
+Service agreement revenues and service work and short duration projects which are generally billed as performed do not flow through backlog.
 Accordingly, backlog represents only a portion of our revenues for any given future period, and it represents revenues that are likely to be reflected in our operating results over the next six to twelve months.
 As a result, we believe the predictive value of backlog information is limited to indications of general revenue direction over the near term, and should not be interpreted as indicative of ongoing revenue performance over several quarters.